 Mary has also been an adjunct professor of law at Thomas Jefferson School of Law, and has authored numerous articles and handbooks for homeowner associations, including Small Claims Court for Homeowner Associations, and the Resource Manual for California Senior Communities.
 Mary has served as a judge pro-tem for San Diego County courts, and has appeared in various cases as an expert witness on community association issues.
 She also serves on the Steering Committee of the State Bar’s Fair Housing and Public Accommodations Subsection.

 Between 1994 and 2013, Mary has served as an instructor for the California State Bar’s Continuing Education of the Bar classes on community associations and the Davis-Stirling Act.
 She is a past president of the San Diego Chapter of the Community Associations Institute and a frequent lecturer at CAI’s national Community Association Law Seminar, as well as CACM’s annual legal Symposium.
 Mary is a member of CAI’s College of Community Association Lawyers (CCAL).
 She serves on CAI’s amicus team, and CACM’s legislative committee.
-Most recently she co-authored the updated CEB text on Advising California Common Interest Developments, published in 2013.×
+She recently co-authored the updated CEB text on Advising California Common Interest Developments, published in 2013.
+In 2014, the San Diego Daily Transcript named Mary as a Top Attorney in the Real Estate & Construction Transactional practice category.×

 Joyce graduated Phi Beta Kappa from the University of Arizona where she obtained her B.A. degree in political science and J.D. degree from the University of Arizona College of Law.